Collected all of your survey data? Great. Confused about what to do next? Don’t be.

 Below is an example we’ve taken from the tool, to visualize some of Thematic’s features.

 You can see two different slices of data.
-The blue bars are Air New Zealand’s 1 and 2-star reviews, and the orange bars are the 4 and 5-star reviews.
-It’s a fantastic airline, but you can still see the clear difference where pricing stands out as their number one issue, as it’s the most frequent theme among the 1-star reviews.
-Whereas, when it comes to the 4 and 5-star reviews, it’s the in-flight service and more specifically, their entertainment that stands out.
+The blue bars are United Airlines 1 and 2-star reviews, and the orange bars are the 4 and 5-star reviews.
+It’s a fantastic airline, but you can identify the biggest issue as mentioned most frequently by 1-2 stars reviews, which is their flight delays.
+But the 4 and 5-star reviews have frequent praise for the friendliness of the airline.

 You can find more features, such as Thematic’s Impact tool, Comparison, Dashboard and Themes Editor here.